painless-software/painless-continuous-delivery/{{cookiecutter.project_slug}}/README.rst

 Getting Started
 ---------------

+To start developing on this project simply bring up the Docker setup:

 .. code-block:: bash

-    docker-compose build    # build the containers
-    docker-compose up       # start all containers
+    docker-compose up --build

 Open your web browser at http://localhost (on a Linux host) or http://<docker-machine-ip-address> (on OS X and Windows), usually the